 The answer requires a little history lesson.
 WW1 broke out in 1914 between the Axis and Allies.
 For our purposes here, it’s enough to know that meant: Germany and the Ottomans of Turkey (the Axis) were against Britain and Russia (the Allies).

 Sura was the daughter of a wealthy Russian family.
-Seyit Eminof was a lieutenant in the Czar’s personal guard, who was from Crimea, a peninsula off the southern coast of Russia on the Black Sea. (see map) Although Crimea isn’t in Turkey, its residents were predominantly Muslim “Turks” who spoke Turkish (and I suppose Russian as well).
+Seyit Eminof was a lieutenant in the Czar’s personal guard, who was from Crimea, a peninsula off the southern coast of what was then Russia (now Ukraine) on the Black Sea. (see map) Although Crimea isn’t in Turkey, its residents were predominantly Muslim “Turks” who spoke Turkish (and I suppose Russian as well).

 In 1917, when civil war erupted in Russia and the Bolsheviks (headed by Lenin) seized power, Russia was forced to pull out of WW1.
 Like the French Revolution, it was a civil war basically between the have’s and the have-nots.
 The Russian Tsar Nicholas II of the house of Rominov and his five children were executed.
 Since the families of both Seyit and Sura were aristocracy, they became targets of the Bolsheviks as well.
 Petro, although a Russian aristocrat by birth himself, joined the Bolshevik rebels.

 Now targets of the ruling Bolsheviks, Seyit and Sura, along with some 200,000 other refugees, fled across the Black Sea to Instanbul, Turkey.
 The Russian consulate on Pera Street became a natural gathering place for these Russian refugees as they could search registries for their loved ones, and as the old saying goes, “birds of a feather flock together.”
 This area became known as Pera, which is where the hotel and lauderette in the series were located.